prathamreet-waters/osmosis/documents/prd-de/osmosis-prd-de.md

 A generated draft may include claims not supported by the source change.

-**Guardrail:** Require evidence for every proposal, constrain corrections to the detected mismatch, and keep a human approval step.
+**Guardrail:** Enforce **no evidence means no suggested update**, constrain corrections to the detected mismatch, and keep a human approval step.

 ### Unauthorized access